-An entity recognises any reduction in revenue associated with adjusting the transaction price for consideration payable to a customer at the later of the following dates:
+An entity recognises any reduction in revenue associated with adjusting the transaction price for consideration payable to a customer at the later of the following dates: Account for the purchase of distinct good or service similarly to purchases from suppliers

-- the date the entity recognises revenue for the transfer of goods or services to the customer - the date the entity pays or promises to pay the consideration to the customer.
+- if consideration owed to the customer > fair value of goods/ services: reduce transaction price by that excess - if entity cannot estimate fair value of goods/services received from customer: reduce transaction price by total consideration owed to the customer - the date the entity recognises revenue for the transfer of goods or services to the customer - the date the entity pays or promises to pay the consideration to the customer.
 That promise may be implied by the entity's customary business practices.

-Step 4: Allocate the transaction price to separate performance obligations
+Step 4: Allocate the transaction price to the performance obligations

 Under IFRS 15, an entity allocates a contract's transaction price to each separate performance obligation within that contract on a relative stand-alone selling price basis at contract inception.
 IFRS 15 defines a stand-alone selling price as "the price at which an entity would sell a promised good or service separately to a customer."
 The best evidence of the stand-alone selling price is the observable selling price charged by the entity to similar customers and in similar circumstances, if available.
-If not, the stand-alone selling price is estimated using all reasonably available information (including market conditions, entityspecific factors, and information about the customer or class of customer), maximising the use of observable inputs.
+If not, the stand-alone selling price is estimated using all reasonably available information (including market conditions, entity-specific factors, and information about the customer or class of customer), maximising the use of observable inputs.